MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

 # Vespucci Introduction

 Vespucci is a full featured OpenStreetMap editor that supports most operations that desktop editors provide.
-It has been tested successfully on Android 2.3 to 5.1.
+It has been tested successfully on googles Android 2.3 to 6.0 and various AOSP based variants.
 A word of caution: while mobile devices capabilities have caught up with their desktop rivals, particularly older devices have very limited memory available and tend to be rather slow.
 You should take this in to account when using Vespucci and keep, for example, the size of the areas you are editing to a reasonable size.

 ## First time use